-What If I'm Running Late?
+What If I'm Late To A Booking?

 2. Give one calm and sincere apology when you arrive.
 Arrive at their door calm and ready to work.
 "Thank you for having me, I won't be late again.
 I'm ready to get started."
 Wash your hands and move forward with confidence.
-If a provider arrives flustered, rushed and overly apologetic, the parent understandably feels that the provider is not ready to focus and supervise.
+If a provider arrives flustered, rushed and overly apologetic, the parent understandably feels that the provider is not ready to supervise and focus.
 When the apology is brief and calm the parent can usually go on to trust and rebook with the provider.
-Avoid that urge to apologize again later.
+Avoid the urge to apologize again later.
 Instead, try,"Thank you so much for having me, hope to see you again soon."

 Being on time doesn't come easily for everyone.
 I personally set multiple phone alarms to leave my house on time for bookings!
 Caring for children has always come naturally to me, while being on time has always been a thing I have to focus on.